123shan321/Group05_SHAN-ZIYAO/README.md

             pred[int(bound[0][0] / 512) + i, int(bound[0][1] / 512) + j] = prob[0][0]
 print("prediction done.")
 ```

-plot images and save them.
+Plot images and save them.
+According to the results, due to the sparse sampling in the prediction step, the resolution of the prediction probability map is low.
+Although the overall trend is good, there is a limitation of inaccurate details of small tumors.

 ```
 plt.savefig("{}_heatmap_pred.png".format(slide_name), facecolor='w', dpi=600)